Siggerud/roboCar/readme.md

 a vehicle that can be controlled with a wireless xbox controller via bluetooth.
 It has a camera mounted on a servo that can be turned 90 degrees to both sides.
 It also has a distance sensors in the front and the back of the car, and a warning sound will be set off if the vehicle is too close to any object.
+The closer the car is to an obstacle, the faster the alarm will beep.
 I've used a serial connection to an arduino to read data from the distance sensors.

 ## Prerequisites